 Prof. Stanton has already written about the books in this inventory, and she now is studying the queen’s other belongings, including bedclothes and tapestries, robes and belts, and statues and paintings.
 Stanton as an art historian is primarily interested in the many image-bearing objects Isabella owned, but she is now also working with relevant historical documents and archives.
 Hers is a fully interdisciplinary project that will add substantially to our knowledge of this complex queen and the material culture of her time.

-The Bonnie Wheeler Fellowships are designed to help women medievalists who are close to completing a significant work of research that will fulfill a professional promotion requirement.
-The 2009 MLA Report, “Standing Still: The Associate Professor Survey,” indicates that women are much more likely than men to “stand still” in the course of their academic career and to be “caught in the middle” of the promotion ladder.
-The Bonnie Wheeler Fellowships aim at placing many more women scholars at the top scholarly tier.
+The Bonnie Wheeler Fellowship is a nationally-focused private fund created by fellow medievalists and admirers of Dr. Wheeler and administered by the non-proﬁt The Dallas Foundation.
+Its Fellowships are intended to provide financial assistance to women medievalists throughout the nation who are close to completing a significant work of research that will fulfill a professional promotion requirement–and may help them break through the “glass ceiling.”
+The 2009 MLA Report, “Standing Still: The Associate Professor Survey,” indicated that women are much more likely than men to “stand still” in the course of their academic career and to be “caught in the middle” of the promotion ladder.
+Current analyses affirm that this distortion still persists in academic promotion.
+Our Fellowships aim at placing many more women scholars at the top scholarly tier.